We're going to be talking about, we're going to be talking about Julian Assange.

 Number three, it depends on the nationality of the individual that you're trying to extradite.

-So if they're not aggressive, they're not gonna put in all the work it takes to get this done because MLATs are something that's almost exclusively done by the AUSA's office, right?
+So if they're not aggressive, they're not going to put in all the work it takes to get this done because MLATs are something that's almost exclusively done by the AUSA's office, right?

-It could take years, guys, to do an extradition uh through an MLAT, right?
+It could take years, guys, to do an extradition through an MLAT, right?

 So at this point, he had served five years in jail.

-So they're looking at it like, okay, are we gonna continue to do this taxing, cumbersome, annoying process of an MLAT for an Australian national who, like I suspected, I predicted this correctly on X. The Australian government doesn't want to give to the United States, right?
+So they're looking at it like, okay, are we going to continue to do this taxing, cumbersome, annoying process of an MLAT for an Australian national who, like I suspected, I predicted this correctly on X, the Australian government doesn't want to give to the United States, right?

 Because the Australian government knows if he goes to the United States, he might go to trial.